kevin-lyn/Dratini/README.md

 // - JSONBodyData for JSON format body data.
 // - MultipartFormData for multipart form data, it will mostly be used for uploading file.
 //
-// In order to allow you to keep the naming convention of different platforms, property name of DefaultQueryString, URLEncodedBodyData and JSONBodyData will be mapped to other naming convention, by default it will be converted to lowercase name separated by underscore, e.g. accessToken will be converted to access_token.
-You can set the mapping by overriding "serializableMapping" function.
-See more details in Ditto project's README. struct LogInParameters: URLEncodedBodyData {
+// In order to allow you to keep the naming convention of different platforms,
+// property name of DefaultQueryString, URLEncodedBodyData and JSONBodyData will be mapped to other naming convention.
+// By default property will be converted to lowercase name separated by underscore,
+// e.g. accessToken will be converted to access_token.
+// You can set the mapping by overriding "serializableMapping" function.
+// See more details in Ditto project's README. struct LogInParameters: URLEncodedBodyData {
     let username: String
     let password: String